The complete guide to security awareness training [+ free eBook]

 Phishing & malware

 Among the major cyber threats, malware remains a significant danger.
 The 2017 WannaCry outbreak that cost businesses worldwide up to $4 billion is still in recent memory, and other new strains of malware are discovered on a daily basis.
-Phishing has also seen a resurgence in the last few years, with many new scams being invented to take advantage of unsuspecting companies.
+Phishing has also seen a resurgence in the last few years, with many new scams being invented to take advantage of unsuspecting companies, from larger enterprises to small businesses.
 Just one variation, the CEO Fraud email scam, cost UK businesses alone £14.8m in 2018.

 Working from home